Tolerating and resit exams

 Once you have obtained your credit for a course, you CANNOT take the course again.

-3. I did not pass one course in the 1st examination period AND I have not completed the deliberation package, BUT I do want to use a tolerance and not participate in the resit.
+3. You did not pass one course in the 1st examination period AND you have not completed all courses of the programme yet, BUT you do want to use a tolerance and not participate at the resit exam.

-You can never use a tolerance after the 1st session.
-BUT ALSO you are not obliged to participate in the resit exam.
+You can never request a tolerance after the 1st examination period.
+You are also not required to participate in the resit exam.

-It works like this: You can only use a tolerance for this course when you apply for your academic programme for the new academic year (in September).
+You can only request a tolerance for this course when you apply for your academic programme for the new academic year (in September).
 You can easily do this by indicating the course for which you wish to use a tolerance in step 1 of the application of the registration process.

-4. You did not pass in the 1st examination period AND you do have a tolerable grade BUT, you still want to participate in the resit?
+4. You did not pass in the 1st examination period AND you do have a tolerable grade BUT, you still want to participate at the resit exam?

 You have to register for resit exams between July 11 and August 8!
 Do not forget to register in time, study well and be present for the resit exam.